 Dual histamine blockers (more severe cases):

-Zyrtec plus Pepcid: The hyperactive inflammatory response in severe COVID-19 patients was battled with cetirizine (Zyrtec) and famotidine (Pepcid) in a hospital-based study.
+Cetirizine plus famotidine: The hyperactive inflammatory response in severe COVID-19 patients was battled with cetirizine and famotidine in a hospital-based study.
 The results showed that the percentage of patients on ventilators and the mortality rate was lower for the patients (n=110) on the dual histamine blockade… but there was no official placebo group for comparison.[pre-print ref]

 Why would this work?
 Blocking the histamine response should reduce the overactive inflammatory cascade.
 Histamine, a signaling molecule, is released by mast cells in response to pathogens (or allergens), but histamine also acts as a signal to trigger other mast cells to degranulate – thus worsening the overall inflammatory cascade.

 Boosting NAD+ levels to fight the diseases of aging:

 Explore the research about how nicotinamide riboside (NR) and NMN are being used to reverse aging.
 Learn about how your genes naturally affect your NAD+ levels, and how this interacts with the aging process.

 Recent research on the flavonoid fisetin shows that it may be a potent supplement for improving health in aging.
 Fisetin has been shown to act as a senolytic, clearing out senescent cells in animal and cells studies.

 Anxiety: Genetic variants that increase the risk of anxiety disorders